 Dr. Heather Braun

 Heather Braun is an Assistant Professor of English at the University of Akron, where she serves as Honors Coordinator and Internship Liaison for the department.
-She teaches courses in British literature, literary theory, composition, and young adult literature.
-She has published on Augusta Webster, David Mamet, Louise O’Neil, Norman Mailer, Sydney Owenson, Mary E. Braddon, and Mary E. Coleridge.
-Her book The Rise and Fall of the Femme Fatale in British Literature was published in 2012, and her edited collection, The Lady on the Drawingroom Floor with Select Poetry and Prose by Mary E. Coleridge will be published by Fairleigh Dickinson University Press in Spring 2018.
+She teaches courses in 19th- and 20th-century British literature, literary theory, composition, and young adult literature.
+She has published on writers including Augusta Webster, David Mamet, Louise O’Neil, Norman Mailer, Sydney Owenson, Mary E. Braddon, and Mary E. Coleridge.
+Her book The Rise and Fall of the Femme Fatale in British Literature was published in 2012, and her edited collection, The Lady on the Drawingroom Floor with Select Poetry and Prose by Mary E. Coleridge was published in 2018 by Fairleigh Dickinson University Press.

 In 2016, Dr. Braun co-founded and co-organized an international academic conference in Le Mans, France with colleagues at the Université du Maine.
 She is the co-founder and director of the Crossroads Writers Conference, which began in Macon, GA in 2008 and will take place in Akron, OH in 2018.
 She is currently a group leader through the Books@Work program, which fosters diversity, inclusion, and productivity among employees in local corporations and philanthropic organizations.
 She also works with high school writers in Summit Lake through the Reimagining the Civic Commons project, helping young writers showcase stories about where they live.